jamesljlster/yoro/README.md

 -   PyTorch 1.8 and TorchVision 0.9

-    Compatibilty with other version is not guaranteed.
+    Compatibilty with other versions is not guaranteed.
-    I will keep this project up-to-date with latest PyTorch framework.

 -   CUDA Toolkit & cuDNN